Budget cuts pare real-time monitoring of volcanoesMay 14, 2013 @ 12:46 am

 The Alaska Volcano Observatory can no longer seismically monitor five volcanoes with real-time equipment to detect imminent eruptions.
 Such equipment is especially important in helping pilots receive up-to-the-minute warnings about spewing ash that can cause engine failures and other problems.

-Four other observatories in the U.S. _ in Wyoming, California, Washington and Hawaii _ also have faced cuts, leading to a reduction in lab research, studies of eruption histories and lava survey flights.
-In Hawaii, lava flyovers of the Big Island's Kilauea volcano were reduced from once a week to once every two weeks.
+Four other observatories in Wyoming, California, Washington and Hawaii also have faced cuts, leading to a reduction in research and lava survey flights.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)